 Place the sieved liquid into a pan with the nutmeg, chilli powder and mustard powder and bring to the boil.

 If your liquid is quite thin, boil longer to thicken.
 The time this takes can vary wildly.
-In the past it’s taken anything from just give minutes to half an hour.
+In the past it’s taken anything from just five minutes to half an hour!